Miltonly/Streets/Centennial Forest Drive

 Schools and catchment

-Public elementary catchment falls to E.W.
-Foster Public School, walkable from the street itself; older students draw to W.I.
+Public catchment falls to E.W.
+Foster Public School, walkable from much of the street; older elementary students attend W.I.
 Dick Middle School, also within walking distance.
-Catholic elementary students attend Our Lady of Fatima or Guardian Angels, both a five-minute drive.
-Secondary catchment splits between Milton District High School for public and Bishop P.F.
-Reding for Catholic, each roughly five minutes by car.
-The proximity to multiple schools at every level makes the street a natural fit for families with children at different stages.
+Catholic elementary students draw to Our Lady of Fatima Catholic Elementary School or Guardian Angels Catholic Elementary School, both a five-minute drive.
+Secondary catchment is Milton District High School for public and Bishop P.F.
+Reding Catholic Secondary School for Catholic, each roughly five minutes by car.

 Who this street suits